pagkly/Zed/Investopedia4/Off-Chain Transactions (Cryptocurrency) Definition.md

 Second, off-chain transactions usually don't have a transaction fee, as nothing occurs on the blockchain.
 Since no miner or participant is required to validate the transaction, there is no fee, making it an attractive option for especially if large amounts are involved.
 On the other hand, on-chain transactions may at times come at a high cost, which leads to problems of [[Bitcoin Dust]](https://www.investopedia.com/terms/b/bitcoin-dust.asp), a situation where small amounts of bitcoins cannot be transacted due to high transaction fees.

-Third, off-chain transactions offer more security and anonymity to the participants, because details are not publicly broadcast.
+Third, off-chain transactions [[Offer|offer]] more [[Security|security]] and anonymity to the participants, because details are not publicly broadcast.
 In the case of on-chain transactions, it is possible to partially determine a participant’s identity by studying transaction patterns.